Naadodigal: Plot

-The film revolves around Karunakaran Natraj (Sasikumar), Paandi (Bharani), and Chandran (Vijay Vasanth).
-The trio eats, sleeps, and parties together in Rajapalayam.
+Karunakaran Natraj, Paandi, and Chandran are a trio of friends who eat, sleep, and party together in Rajapalayam.
 They also have their individual ambitions in life.
-Karuna is a history graduate and a university rank holder, although his father Natraj (L. Raja) sometimes ridicules the value of his degree, B.A.
-History, as many colleges do not even offer such a course anymore.
-Despite this, his father, mother, grandmother, and sister Pavithra (Abhinaya) love him dearly and view him as a source of inspiration for their family.
-Karuna is in love with Nallammal (Ananya), the daughter of a distant relative Sudalai (Gopal).
-He is madly pursuing a government job because Nallamal's father will agree to the marriage only if he obtains one.
-Paandi, who is often discriminated at home by his father to appease Pandi's stepmother, is desperate to go abroad and get rich.
-Chandran, who is working as a software teacher, is committed to start a computer center and is in love with Pavithra.
-Chandran's father is a widowed army veteran and is all decent to help his son's love.
+Karuna is a history graduate and a university rank holder.
+However, his father Natraj sometimes ridicules the value of his degree (history), as many colleges do not even offer such a course anymore.
+Despite this, his father, mother, grandmother, and sister Pavithra love him dearly and view him as a source of inspiration for their family.
+Karuna is in love with Nallammal, the daughter of a distant relative, Sudalai.
+He is madly pursuing a government job because Nallammal's father will agree to the marriage only if he obtains one.
+Paandi, who is often discriminated against at home by his father to appease Pandi's stepmother, is desperate to go abroad and get rich.
+Chandran, a software teacher, is committed to starting a computer center and is in love with Pavithra.
+Chandran's father is a widowed army veteran and is ready to help his son's love.

-All goes well until Saravanan (Ranga), Karuna's childhood friend from Kanyakumari, arrives in town.
-The son of a former MP and a prominent politician, he is in love with Prabha (Shanthini Devi), the daughter of a rich bigwig Pazhanivelraman (Jayaprakash) in Namakkal.
+All goes well until Saravanan, Karuna's childhood friend from Kanyakumari, arrives in town.
+The son of a former MP and a prominent politician, he is in love with Prabha, the daughter of Pazhanivelraman, a rich bigwig in Namakkal.
 Shocked by Saravana's suicide attempt due to love failure, the trio promises to help him out and unite the two lovers.
-They set out to Namakkal, where they enlist the help of their friend Maariyappan (Ganja Karuppu).
+They set out to Namakkal, where they enlist the help of their friend Maariyappan.

 The trio manages to help the couple get married by abducting the girl while she is visiting the famous anjaneya temple with her family.
-In an ensuing fracas between the two families, Karuna gets scarred near one of his eyes; Paandi is hit on the ear by a pipe, thereby becoming deaf; and Chandran loses his leg due to an injury by falling under a passing truck.
-Palanivelraman, on realizing who aided his ward escape, sends his goons to attack Karuna's family, which ends with Karuna's grandmother being killed.
+In an ensuing fracas between the two families, Karuna gets scarred near one of his eyes; Paandi is hit on the ear by a pipe, thereby becoming deaf; and Chandran loses his leg due to an injury from falling under a passing truck.
+Palanivelraman, on realising who aided his ward's escape, sends his goons to attack Karuna's family, which ends with Karuna's grandmother being killed.